 SECAD Partnership welcomes the Euracademy Association to South and East Cork

-Euracademy Association is a multi-national, inter-disciplinary team of university teachers, researchers and consultants of rural development with a core aim of promoting capacity building in rural areas.
-The theme of this year’s study visit focusses on how rural communities can become more resilient in the face of 21st century challenges.
+Euracademy Association is a multi-national, interdisciplinary team of university teachers, researchers and consultants of rural development with a core aim of promoting capacity building in rural areas.
+The theme of this year’s study visit focuses on how rural communities can become more resilient in the face of 21st century challenges.
 The Euracademy mobilises communities and rural development leaders by offering them the opportunity to improve their skills and widen their experience.

 Central to this year’s event is a delegate field trip to active local communities in South and East Cork on Wednesday 6th September in Carrigaline, Minane Bridge, Crosshaven and Carrigtwohill.
 Interestingly, among the three different communities there are different challenges, capacities and histories of resilience.

 Euracademy member and CEO of SECAD Partnership, Ryan Howard is delighted SECAD Partnership and local Cork communities will welcome participants from across Europe including Croatia, Estonia, Greece, Hungary, Ireland, Poland, Scotland, Slovenia, Wales and Armenia. ‘’Through SECAD Partnership working closely with these communities for the past twenty years there is a wealth of knowledge and experience of community partners that delegates can tap into.
 The communities will also benefit through interacting with rural development leaders from across the continent of Europe’’.